mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/study_guide/classes_and_objects.md

 The classes also define the accessor methods and level of method access control however we are generally just pointing to the instance variables.

 When we say state tracks attributes for individual objects, we mean instance variables and values comprise an object's state.
 Here we are not referring to the getters and setters.

+### How does the initialize method work?

+`initialize` is an instance method that gets invoked every time we instantiate a new object by invoking the class method `new`.
+So basically the `new` method triggers the `initialize` method.

+The initialize method is known as a constructor because it builds the object when a new object is instantiated.